 Moka Railway – Steam Locomotive with Cherry Blossoms and Rape Blossoms in Full Bloom!
-A Day Trip with Beautiful Scenery!SaveBookmarked articles are displayed in "Bookmarks" at the bottom right of the page
+A Day Trip with Beautiful Scenery!Read Later

 The Moka Railway is a local train line that spans 41.9 kilometers, from Ibaraki Prefecture’s Shimodate Station to Tochigi Prefecture’s Motegi Station.
 On weekends and holidays, the steam locomotive line, which makes one round-trip per day, offers a spring-limited special trip through the pink cherry blossoms and yellow rape blossoms.
 I highly recommend taking a trip through this area, as even those with no interest in railways can appreciate the scenery!